โฐ Minimum Connection Times

 Al Wajh Domestic Airport (OEWJ) serves the coastal city of Al Wajh positioned on Saudi Arabia's Red Sea coast in the Tabuk Province, located at coordinates 26.20ยฐ latitude and 36.48ยฐ longitude providing essential aviation access to this historic port town that serves as a gateway to the northern Red Sea region and supports the Kingdom's ambitious NEOM megacity development project.
 The airport operates as a regional facility connecting Al Wajh to major Saudi Arabian cities while supporting the area's growing role in Vision 2030 infrastructure initiatives, tourism development, and the massive economic transformation occurring along the Red Sea coastline near the Jordan and Egypt borders.

-The facility features domestic terminal infrastructure designed to handle regional aircraft operations serving government officials, business travelers, construction personnel, and tourists accessing this strategically important coastal region where traditional fishing communities coexist with major development projects including luxury resorts, industrial facilities, and the futuristic NEOM smart city complex.
+The airport operates with domestic terminal infrastructure designed to handle regional aircraft operations serving government officials, business travelers, construction personnel, and tourists accessing this strategically important coastal region where traditional fishing communities coexist with major development projects including luxury resorts, industrial facilities, and the futuristic NEOM smart city complex.
 The airport enables efficient transportation for workers and visitors supporting one of the world's largest development projects, while also serving the established community of Al Wajh, which maintains its role as a traditional Red Sea trading port with significant historical importance.

 Operational services focus on supporting the massive infrastructure development occurring throughout the northern Red Sea region while maintaining connectivity for local residents and businesses in this rapidly transforming area of Saudi Arabia, where aviation plays a crucial role in facilitating the ambitious economic and social changes envisioned under Vision 2030.
 The airport represents an important piece of transportation infrastructure enabling Saudi Arabia's northwestern development initiatives, demonstrating how regional aviation supports both traditional communities and revolutionary development projects that aim to diversify the Kingdom's economy and establish new centers of innovation and commerce along the Red Sea corridor.